IrinaMax/Visualization-R/README.md

     pl <- ggplot(dc, aes(x=CPI, y=HDI)) + geom_point(aes( color=factor(Region)))
     pl

-    ## we can perform the same plot chenging the size of CPI but we dont need it right now
+    ## we can perform the same plot changing the size of CPI but we dont need it right now
     pl1 <- pl + geom_point(aes(x=CPI,  y=HDI, color= factor(Region), size = CPI))
     pl1

- Change the points to be larger empty circles.
-(You'll have to go back and add arguments to geom_point() and reassign it to pl.)
-You'll need to figure out what shape= and size=
+ We should change the points to be larger empty circles.
+Let's go back and add arguments to geom_point() and reassign it to pl and try to to figure out what shape and size

      pl2<-ggplot(dc, aes(x=CPI, y=HDI, color=Region)) + geom_point(size =3.5, shape=1)
      pl2